Azure/azure-sdk-for-js/sdk/storage/CONTRIBUTING.md

 set "ACCOUNT_SAS=<YOUR_SAS>"
 ```

-### Record and playback tests
+#### TEST_MODE

 The environment variable **TEST_MODE** controls how tests are running.

 - If TEST_MODE = "record",
   - Tests hit the live-service
-  - Nock/Nise are used for recording the request-responses for future use
+  - Nock/Nise are leveraged for recording the request-responses for future use
   - If recordings are already present, forces re-recording
-- Else If TEST_MODE = "playback",
+- Else If TEST_MODE = "live",
-  - Existing recordings are used
-- Else
   - Tests hit the live-service, we don't record the requests/responses
+- Else If TEST_MODE = "playback" (or if the TEST_MODE is neither "record" nor "live"),
+  - Existing recordings are played back as responses to the HTTP requests in the tests

-Please refers to [RecordAndPlayback.md](./RecordAndPlayback.md) for more details about record and playback tests.
+Please refer to [@azure/test-utils-recorder](./../test-utils/recorder/GUIDELINES.md) for more details about record and playback tests.

 ### Emulator Tests